- Program Overview

 Waters, Harriet Salatas, Emerita, Ph.D., 1976, University of Minnesota: Cognitive development (comprehension and production of prose; memory and problem solving) and social cognition (mental representations of early social experiences, construction and socialization processes).
 Social and Health Program

-Whitaker-Azmitia, Patricia, Director of Integrative Neuroscience/Biopsychology Program.
-Ph.D., 1979, University of Toronto: Animal models of autism and Down syndrome; serotonin and its role in brain development.
-Integrative Neuroscienc Program
+Whitaker-Azmitia, Patricia, Ph.D., 1979, University of Toronto: Animal models of autism and Down syndrome; serotonin and its role in brain development.
+Integrative Neuroscience Program

 Wortman, Camille, Emerita, Ph.D., 1972, Duke University: Reactions to stressful life experiences; the role of social support and coping strategies in ameliorating the impact of life stress; predictors of good psychological adjustment among those who experience major losses, including bereavement and serious injury; others’ reactions to those who experience life crisis.
 Social and Health Program